 Knowing that without this footy team many of the players wouldn’t have the means to participate in sport at all, the three men organised some mates and hosted the first GSC lunch.
 The event raised enough money to pay for club registrations, boots footy jumpers for the members of the team who required financial support.
 Surplus funds were donated The Mirabel Foundation, with the request that it be used to provide sporting opportunities for the children it supports.
 This marked the beginning of a successful partnership.

 Following the success of the first event, the GSC committed to hosting a bi-annual lunch.
-8 years later, the club has run nearly 20 events and has raised over $400,000.
+10 years later, the club has run over 20 events and has raised over $500,000.
 100% of these funds have been used to provide disadvantaged young people with access to, with the Mirabel Foundation remaining the primary beneficiary.
 See more about Mirabel's work on our causes page.

 Twice a year, the GSC hosts a ‘long lunch’ featuring speakers of great sporting renown.
 Funds are raised through ticket sales, raffles and auctions, and 100% of proceeds are donated to disadvantaged young people with the specific intention of supporting participation in sport.